Xinglab/rMATS-STAT/README.md

 ## rMATS-STAT: The Stand-Alone rMATS Statistical Model

+This stand-alone rMATS code estimates the P values of differnetial alternative splicing using read counts on the alternative splcing events.

 Requirements
 ------------
 1. Install Python 2.6.x or Python 2.7.x and corresponding versions of NumPy and